amonjaraz/moto-map/README.md

 # moto-map
 Work in Progress

 Web app that will allow users to view or create their own scenic routes on a google map.
-The routes will all be stored in a databases and will automatically be populated on the map near the users location.
+The routes will all be stored in a databases and will loaded on to the map near the users location.

 Resources:
 https://developers.google.com/maps/documentation/roads/snap